 Ask your doctor to contact the drug company and apply for compassionate use.

-If the drug company agrees to provide the drug, have your physician submit the paperwork to the Food and Drug Administration (FDA) and the Institutional Review Board (IRB).
+If the drug company agrees to provide the drug, have your physician submit the paperwork to the Food and Drug Administration (FDA) and the Institutional Review Board (IRB) of the hospital.

 Have your doctor submit the IND received from the FDA to the drug company.